mraible/cloud-native-pwas/README.md

 ```

 To run the client and all the servers, execute `./run.sh`, or execute the [commands in this file](https://github.com/mraible/cloud-native-pwas/blob/master/kotlin-reactive/run.sh) manually.

+## Deploy to Cloud Foundry

+To deploy this application stack on Cloud Foundry with [Pivotal Web Services](http://run.pivotal.io/), you’ll need to create an account, download/install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads), and sign-in (using `cf login -a api.run.pivotal.io`).

+Both `kotlin-reactive` and `kotlin-basic` contain a `deploy.sh` script that you can run to deploy all four application and configure them to work with each other.

 ## Learn More